Longshoreman's Strike of

 council's resolution by offering its services as arbitrator.

-general strike would end, upon acceptance by the shipowners and employers of the
+the general strike would end, upon acceptance by the shipowners and

 of the President of the Longshoremens Board."

-a private meeting in a San Francisco suburb.
+publishers held a private meeting in a San Francisco suburb.
 After the

 meeting, newspapers carried featured stories announcing that the employers

 would accept arbitration if the ILA also submitted all differences to the

 Shipowners also agreed to elections on all vessels and to accept union

-evening, July 21, every ILA local on the Pacific Coast voted on whether to
+Saturday evening, July 21, every ILA local on the Pacific Coast voted on

-the form of an Award.
+decision in the form of an Award.
 The NLB sought to effect a compromise on

 The hiring of all longshoremen shall be through halls maintained and e